Inherited Car Registration: Probate and Title Transfer Guide

 Michigan$28,394 (indexed)TR-29 certification

-Indexed thresholds change each January.
-Michigan, Oregon, and several others tie the figure to inflation.
-Heirs working a borderline estate should check current numbers on state DMV or probate-court site.
+Indexed thresholds change on a set schedule, not always on January 1.
+California recalculates its figure every three years; the $208,850 limit above applies to deaths between April 1, 2025 and March 31, 2026, then rises to $239,700 for deaths on or after April 1, 2026.
+Michigan, Oregon, and several others tie the figure to inflation and adjust annually.
+Heirs working a borderline estate should check the current number on the state DMV or probate-court site before assuming probate is required.
 State-by-state fee tables on California, Florida, and New York.

 Transfer-on-death registration: 22 states

 TOD titles are the cleanest tool an owner can set up before death.
-The owner files a beneficiary designation with the DMV; at death, the named beneficiary presents a death certificate and walks out with a new title in their own name — no court, no affidavit, no probate exposure.
+The owner files a beneficiary designation with the DMV.
+At death the named beneficiary presents a death certificate and walks out with a new title in their own name.
+Nothing goes through court, no affidavit is needed, and the car never touches probate.

 The most flexible programs in 2026: California, Nevada, Ohio, and Kansas — multiple beneficiaries allowed, revocation any time, minimal paperwork.
 Arizona, Connecticut, Illinois, Indiana, Missouri, Nebraska, Vermont, and Virginia also allow TOD with narrower rules.

-States that do NOT offer TOD vehicle titles in 2026: New York, Florida, Pennsylvania, New Jersey, Massachusetts, Washington, Georgia, North Carolina, Michigan, Tennessee.
+States that do NOT offer TOD vehicle titles in 2026 include New York, Florida, Pennsylvania, New Jersey, Massachusetts, Washington, Georgia, North Carolina, Michigan, and Tennessee.
 Heirs in those states must use small-estate affidavits or full probate.
 Ohio charges no extra fee to add a TOD beneficiary, and Nevada processes the post-death transfer in a single counter visit.

 Joint title with right of survivorship